Ireland by bike: the lakes of Connemara and the Wild Atlantic Way

 - Kylemore Abbey

-- Picturesque town of Clifden
+- The picturesque town of Clifden

 Day 1: Arrival in Clifden

 Welcome to County Galway and the picturesque and historic town of Clifden.
 This is the starting point for your Connemara cycling tour.
-Settle into your accommodation and then set off to explore the narrow streets of this coastal town.
+Settle into your accommodation and then go out to explore the narrow streets of this coastal town.
+Enjoy a good pint of beer and some local food in town before heading to your hotel for the night.

 Day 2: Clifden to Renvyle - 35 to 45 km

 This first cycling stage in the heart of Connemara offers two alternatives.
-The longer one guides you along the Clifden sky road.
-The panoramic view will make you think you are at the end of the world for a while.
+The longer option brings you along the Clifden Sky Road.
+The panoramic view will make you think you are at the edge of the world for a while.
+You will cycle along quiet roads through the traditional fishing villages of Cleggan and Letterfrack.
+You then reach the Renvyle peninsula with its rugged landscape.
+Here you will be able to admire many historical ruins and archaeological sites.

 Overnight in Renvyle.